Echo Show 8

 If Goldilocks were to choose, she’d probably go with the Echo Show 8.
 It’s the right size and price.
-For$65 (originally $130), it’s the best value in a smart display right now.
+For $110 (originally $130), it’s still one of the best values in a smart display right now.
 Plus, its size makes it ideal for just about any location in the home.

 Adding to its appeal are the various sales and package deals on the Echo Show 8.
 For example you can snag it with a, , or a — without finding an over-inflated final price.